Religious & Theological Studies

 Dr. Norris has served on the Program Committee of the American Academy of Religion (AAR) and was also co-founder and co-chair for the Body and Religion Group of the AAR.
 She is the former elected Regional Director of the New England-Maritimes region of the AAR.

-Dr. Norris also collaborates with the Honors Program, teaching Honors- World Religions.
+Dr. Norris has also collaborated with the Honors Program, teaching Honors- World Religions and other courses.